ronggang/transmission-web-control/README.md

 Introduction
 -------------------
 Transmission Web Control is a custom web UI.
-The project began in [Goolge Code](https://code.google.com/p/transmission-control/).Welcome to give me any feedback or submit a Pull Request.
+The project began in [Google Code](https://code.google.com/p/transmission-control/).
+Welcome to give me any feedback or submit a Pull Request.

 ### Support Transmission Version
  - Transmission 2.40 and above (RPC version: 14 and above)